ojo-anu/active-directory-blue-team-labs/projects/Project-11-Defensive-AD-Exposure-Review/README.md

-# Project 11 – Defensive AD Exposure Review
+# Project 11 & 12 – Defensive AD Exposure Review and Domain Controller Hardening

 ## Objective

-Perform a defensive security assessment of an Active Directory environment by reviewing privileged access, password policies, account configurations, and overall security exposure.
-The goal is to identify potential risks and recommend security best practices for improving the environment.
+Perform a defensive security assessment of an Active Directory environment and validate the security hardening measures implemented on the Domain Controller.
+The objective is to review administrative access, password policies, account security, audit policies, and Domain Controller configurations while documenting security recommendations and hardening best practices.

 ## Lab Environment